predrag-viceic/kde-on-pitop/README.md

 # KDE on Pi-top

-## omxplayer
+This repository contains some hints on how to use pi-top with KDE as a playground desktop for kids and Dads.

-### Play a movie
+## Play a movie with omxplayer

+First install omxplayer:
+`sudo apt-get install omxplayer`

+Omxplayer plays a video over the OpenMAX hardware acceleration circuitry and outputs he result to the display framebuffer.

-The movie is played fullscreen in a terminal.
-The volume is set to 0.6dB
+The movie is rendered fullscreen and the volume is set to 0.6dB.

-`/usr/bin/omxplayer --vol 600 -b -o hdmi`
+`/usr/bin/omxplayer --vol 600 -b -o hdmi movie.mkv`

-### Use dbus to cancel the screensaver during movie play
+### Use D-BUS to cancel the screensaver during movie play

-We will use python to signal to the screesaver to Inhibit / UnInhibit
+We will use python to signal to the screensaver to Inhibit / UnInhibit

 #### Create a python virtual environment